BinaryMuse/moodle-tools/README.md

 should resemble the following:

     .gitignore
+    README.md
     clean.sh
-    README
+    rununittests.sh
     src/
       source files
     test/
       unit tests

-To run the unit tests, be sure to have the `nose` module installed, change directories into the root of the source distribution, and run `nosetests`.
+To run the unit tests, be sure to have the `nose` module installed, change directories into the root of the source distribution, and run `./rununittests`.
+This runs `nosetests` with the appropriate coverage options.